 Later: I bought a supply of his two tablets and kept them at home with strict instructions: If you forget to take your tablets at home, take them here.
 Never miss!
 Yebo baba.

-March 2020: On his last day before the COVID-19 lockdown I gave them to him to take home.
 Now it’s April 2021 and he assures me he takes them faithfully.
-I once again asked him, When you hear a man has suddenly died, what usually killed him?
-He couldn’t answer right away and I prompted him and he remembered.
-Oh yes!
-The ‘PRESSURE.‘ Yep, Take Your Pills, I droned.
+I tested his understanding: When you hear a man has suddenly died, what usually killed him?
+He couldn’t answer right away and I prompted him.
+Then he remembered:

 Cecilia went home in March, as did Tobias.
 We thought it was for three weeks of COVID lockdown, but it turned out to be forever.